 In addition, Clemens only collected EMG data for the concentric phase and does not collect eccentric EMG data.
 Duffey (2008) shows that the Pectoralis are utilized the greatest in the lower portion of the decent phase.
-Incidentally phasic inferences cannot be made since this study only examined EMG through the concentric portion of the lift.
-Therefore the Pectoralis Major's greater involvement in early portion of the lifting phase cannot be distinguished from the remaining lift.
+Incidentally, phasic inferences cannot be made since this study only examined EMG through the concentric portion of the lift.
+Therefore the Pectoralis Major's greater involvement in the early portion of the lifting phase cannot be distinguished from the remaining lift.

-Possibly unrelated to grip comparisons, Clemens' methodologies used to obtain standardize EMG values were fundamentally flawed which essentially invalidate comparisons between both muscle groups.
-In attempt to standardize EMG data for proper comparisons, a Percent of Maximum Voluntary Isometric Contraction was obtained for each muscle group by collecting EMG data in a fixed position, a separate predetermined position for each muscle group. unfortunately the triceps yield a percentage far above 100%.
+Possibly unrelated to grip comparisons, Clemens' methodologies used to obtain standardized EMG values were fundamentally flawed which essentially invalidate comparisons between both muscle groups.
+In an attempt to standardize EMG data for proper comparisons, a Percent of Maximum Voluntary Isometric Contraction was obtained for each muscle group by collecting EMG data in a fixed position, a separate predetermined position for each muscle group.
+Unfortunately, the triceps yield a percentage far above 100%.
 The chosen elbow positioning of 90º during static triceps EMG measurements (instead of a greater angle) is likely the reason his data suggested all grip widths yielded greater relative Triceps involvement in all grip widths as expressed in as a Percent of Maximum Voluntary Isometric Contraction: Triceps 112%, Anterior Deltoid 95%, Pectoralis Major 75%, Biceps 22%.

 With these obvious errors, no comparisons between muscle groups can be made.
 Clemens himself admits his methodology in calculating relative muscular activation was flawed and warns,